One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 Choose a 7-Night Alaska Cruise If:

-- You want the easiest Alaska trip
+- You want the easiest Alaska trip.

-- You want to unpack once
+- You want to unpack once.

-- You are traveling with kids, grandparents, or a group
+- You are traveling with kids, grandparents, or a group.

-- You are not ready for a long land itinerary
+- You are not ready for a long land itinerary.

 Choose a Cruise Tour If:

-- You want both the coast and Denali
+- You want both the coast and Denali.

-- This may be your only Alaska trip
+- This may be your only Alaska trip.

-- You have 10 to 14 days
+- You have roughly 10 to 14 days.

-- You want more support than a self-planned road trip
+- You want more support than a self-planned road trip.

-- You are comfortable with a busier schedule
+- You are comfortable with a busier schedule.

 Choose a Land-Only Trip If:

-- You want full control over the route
+- You want full control over the route.

-- You have already cruised Alaska before
+- You have already cruised Alaska before.

-- You are comfortable handling more logistics
+- You are comfortable handling more logistics.

 Cost Differences: Cruise vs. Land Tour